SigridZhangSY/homework-zhangsiyue/basic/ioc/1/README.md

 6. inject constructor
     - parameter has injected 10min 30min
-    - more than one constructor with inject annotation -> exception -7min
+    - more than one constructor with inject annotation -> exception -7min 7min

 7. inject method
+    - setter, parameter has been inject -15min
+    - method is not setter -15min

 8. @Named  register different implement of same interface